-For purposes of the cash flow statement, the Board considers cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition to be cash and cash equivalents.
+For purposes of the cash flow statement, the Board considers cash in bank, cash on hand (petty cash), demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition to be cash in bank and on hand.

-Deposits and Investments
+Investments

 Investments for the Board are reported at fair value.
 Fair value is determined based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as the measurement date.
-In September 2011, the Board approved an investment policy.
 The investment policy allows the Board to invest in U.S. Treasury instruments, certificates of deposits which are fully insured by the FDIC or fully secured by a pledge of U.S. Treasury instruments, and the Wyoming State Treasurer's Asset Reserve as permitted by Wyoming Statutes.
-Management reviews statements of investments on a monthly basis to identify significant downturns which might affect the fair value measurements of investments.
+Management reviews statements of investments monthly to identify significant downturns which might affect the fair value measurements of investments.